astrom-tom/ESO_chile_python_team/docs/source/index.rst

 find the material for each session (if any material is given by the person presenting).
 You can also find the material of the ESOpy workshop.

+This repository is not officially endorsed by ESO.

 Team
 ====